NLP Text Analytics

 The preprocessing pipeline handles this in two stages.
 First, structural cleaning: HTML tags, BBCode markup, URLs, emails, and encoding artifacts (mojibake) get stripped.
 Then spaCy tokenizes and lemmatizes the remaining text, and a domain-specific stopword list removes words like "game," "play," "player," and "steam" that appear in every review and bury real topic signal.

-Reviews that survive cleaning but produce fewer than 5 tokens get flagged as sentinels.
-They stay in the database with a dropped=True flag and a reason, but they don't reach sentiment scoring or topic modeling.
-VADER scores short text erratically — a single "great" scores 0.66, "ok" scores 0.0 — and BERTopic can't place a 2-token document in any cluster.
+Reviews that survive cleaning but produce fewer than five tokens get flagged as sentinels.
+They remain in the database with a dropped=True flag and a reason, but they do not reach sentiment scoring or topic modeling.
+VADER gives a single "great" a score of 0.66 and "ok" a score of 0.0, while BERTopic cannot place a two-token document in a useful cluster.

 The 62.8% question

-VADER sentiment agrees with the Steam recommendation flag 62.8% of the time across the 1,201 kept reviews.
-The instinct is to call that poor.
-But look at the disagreements.
+VADER sentiment agrees with the Steam recommendation flag on 62.8% of the 1,201 kept reviews.
+That number looks weak until the disagreements are inspected.

 A player writes three paragraphs complaining about netcode, matchmaking, and server stability, then clicks thumbs-up because the core gameplay loop is fun.
 VADER reads the text and scores it negative.
 The recommendation flag says positive.
 They're both right.
 The flag captures overall disposition ("would I tell a friend to buy this?") and VADER captures what the text actually says.
 Those are different things.